dayton-notes/medicine/content/02-Pharmacology/Antibiotics/Antibiotics Overview.md

 > - Side effects: **QT prolongation** (recent NEJM article suggested slight  increased risk of cardiovascular death with Azithromycin), prominent GI side effects, rash.
 >
 > **2. Tetracyclines – Doxycycline, Tetracycline, Minocycline** - 30S Inhibitors (PO and IV)
-> Spectrum: Fairly broad spectrum with some Staph and MRSA coverage, some gram negative coverage, and atypicals.   **Has activity for unusual pathogens including: Rickettsia, Lyme disease, Tularemia, Vibrio, Brucella, Q fever, Anthrax**
+> Spectrum: Fairly broad spectrum with some Staph and MRSA coverage, some gram negative coverage, and [[atypicals]].   **Has activity for unusual pathogens including: Rickettsia, Lyme disease, Tularemia, Vibrio, Brucella, Q fever, Anthrax**
 > Used for: Doxycycline - Skin and soft tissue infections when suspect community-acquired MRSA, respiratory tract infections, and unusual infections as above.
 Drug of choice for early Lyme disease, and for Lyme prophylaxis after tick bite.
 Also used for malaria prophylaxis, acne and rosacea.
 >
 > - Side Effects: photosensitivity, GI discomfort, teeth discoloration, inhibits bone growth in children, teratogenic, steatosis and hepatotoxicity.